 Introduction

-Lazarev V.S., Potashnik M.M., Frish G.L., Pidkasisty P.I., Slastenin V.A., Rogov E.I., Konarzhevsky Yu.A. devote their works to the problems arising in the management of educational institutions. , Shamova T.I.
+Lazarev V.S., Potashnik M.M., Frish G.L., Pidkasisty P.I., Slastenin V.A., Rogov E.I., Konarzhevsky Yu.A. devote their works to problems arising in the management of educational institutions. , Shamova T.I.

 Thus, the purpose of the course work is to study the modern foundations of the organization and management of an educational institution.